wandb/docs/docs/guides/artifacts/ttl.md

 For all the code snippets below, replace the content wrapped in `<>` with your information to use the code snippet.

 ### Set a TTL policy when you create an artifact
 Use the W&B Python SDK to define a TTL policy when you create an artifact version.
-TTL policies are defined in days.
+TTL policies are typically defined in days.

 :::tip
 Defining a TTL policy when you create an artifact version is similar to how you normally [create an artifact](./construct-an-artifact.md).
 With the exception that you pass in a time delta to the artifact's `ttl` attribute.